-“Keeping track of the latest info” was the biggest issue on site according to one senior business development manager, who said he frequently finds himself asking the question, “Did you look in all of the places that the information would have been shared?”
+“Keeping track of the latest info” was the biggest issue on site according to one senior business development manager.
+He said he frequently finds himself asking the question, “Did you look in all of the places that the information would have been shared?”

 There’s certainly no shortage of data-sharing and communication platforms for worksites to utilize.
 In addition to industry-specific tools like BIM360, our respondents mentioned WeTransfer, OneNote, Google Drive, MS Teams, Skype for Business, and Dropbox.
 And, usually, they didn’t mention just one.

-On top of that, almost all the respondents who mentioned using at least one of those communication platforms said their teams also leverage email, texting, and phone calls to share information—usually with no rhyme or reason for which medium is used for which purpose.
+On top of that, almost all the respondents who mentioned using at least one of those communication platforms said their teams also leverage email, texting, and phone calls to share information.
+And there’s usually with no rhyme or reason for which medium is used for which purpose.
 One person even mentioned occasionally communicating through “social platforms.”